Secret Beyond the Door (1947) | Four Film Noir Classics

-Headlining a selection of four Noir thrillers comes this dark domestic drama from Fritz Lang.
-It stars a luminous Joan Bennett as Celia, a elegant woman who marries a troubled and mercurial architect Mark (Michael Redgrave) with a secret past.
+Headlining the selection comes a dark domestic drama from Fritz Lang.
+THE SECRET BEYOND THE DOOR stars a luminous Joan Bennett as Celia, a elegant woman who marries a troubled and mercurial architect Mark (Michael Redgrave) with a secret past.
 Lang himself had started studying the profession in Vienna (his father was an architect).
 Film Writer Walter Benjamin wrote: “that watching films is a simultaneous and collective effort, therefore architecture is closest to the cinema of all the classical art forms.
 They are related and they are viewed the same way, but cinema is able to show the masses in their way of life.
 Film shows us an enlarged, unbelievable new world”.

 So Death and architecture are again the themes here, as they were in Metropolis (1927): more than twenty years after Der Müde Tod Lang (1921) Lang again picks one of his favourite combinations.
 The feature has a layered Russian-Doll like structure, there are continuous flashbacks – optical, verbal and architectonic – including daydreams, hallucinations and phantasies that come to life.
 All the time, the objects become symbols, which often in a pathological way, transform memories and phantasms into a much more potent layer of consciousness than the real world.